expungement of misdemeanor convictions

 Misdemeanor convictions can be expunged.

-Under Wisconsin law, so long as the convicted defendant was under 21 years of age at the time of the commission of the crime, and completed all requirements of the sentence without committing any other crimes and without any other charges pending, a person MAY be able to have the criminal misdemeanor conviction expunged from his or her record provided the court also determines that such Expungement would pose no threat or harm to society and the person requesting the Expungement would benefit.
+Under Wisconsin law, so long as the convicted defendant was 25 years of age or younger at the time of the commission of the offense, and completed all requirements of the sentence without committing any other crimes and without any other charges pending, a person MAY be able to have the criminal misdemeanor conviction expunged from his or her record provided the court also determines that such Expungement would pose no threat or harm to society and the person requesting the Expungement would benefit.

 What is a misdemeanor?

-A misdemeanor is a criminal charge.
-Misdemeanor offenses are a lessor offense than a felony, but they are not without penalties, some of which can have very devastating effects on a person's life including the inability to obtain certain jobs, qualify for bonding, or receive governmental aid such as school loans.
+A misdemeanor is a criminal charge for which - generally speaking - the punishment is less than one year in jail.
+Misdemeanor offenses are a lessor offense than a felony, but they are not without penalties, some of which can have very devastating effects on a person's life including the inability to obtain certain jobs, the inability to qualify for bonding, or the inability to receive governmental aid such as school loans.

 classifications of misdemeanor offenses